 More recently, I have been working on understanding the apparent connection between the AD risk-factor gene BIN1, and the release of the disease-relevant protein tau by microglia.
 BIN1 is the second highest genetic risk factor for sporadic AD, but exactly how it conveys this risk is not entirely clear.
 However, lowering the expression of BIN1 has been shown to lower the amount of tau associated with extracellular vesicles released by microglia.
 This could be important, as pathological forms of tau can propagate between brain cells and cause normal tau in a healthy cell to aggregate, thereby spreading the disease throughout the brain.
 We think microglia is an important cell-type in this propagation, as part of their normal “job” involves clearing up aggregated proteins, like tau, but they might be unable to fully degrade it, and end up disposing of tau in extracellular vesicles.

 As part of the Partners in Tau collaboration with UC Santa Barbara, I am exploring how manipulating the level of BIN1 in iPSC-derived microglia affects their processing and release of tau.

-Fun fact: I find that being high up and upside-down helps get ideas flowing, so I achieve this through acrobatics and by hanging from a trapeze on a regular basis.
+I find that being high up and upside-down helps get ideas flowing, so I achieve this outside the lab through acrobatics and by performing on an aerial hoop or trapeze on a regular basis.